day8/re-frame-10x/README.md

 > Some of the claims above are aspirational. `re-frame-trace` [remains a WIP](https://github.com/Day8/re-frame-trace/issues/118).

-## The Name
+## The Sausage, Not The Sizzle

 We debated internally about the name `re-frame-trace`.
-We knew that `-trace` was okay, but anemic because it talked about low level function, not higher level benefit.
+While `-trace` is accurate, it is also 100% sausage because it talks about low level function, and not higher level benefit (sizzle, sizzle).
 I wanted to call it `vox-datum` (voice of the data) but that was cruelly rejected, for reasons I don't care to remember.
 The pain.
-I mean, who the hell doesn't like a Latin name??
+I mean, who the hell doesn't like a pretentious Latin name??
 Philistines.
-Anyway, "insight" and "illumination" are the benefits, but they made the name too long.
-Naming things - it's a nightmare!
+Anyway, `-insight` and `-illumination` are the benefits, but they made the name waaaay too long.
+Naming things - it's just a nightmare!
 As is inertia.
 So, `-trace` it remains.

 ## A Visual Sampler